Introduction to Google Lighthouse

 Because of that, the results — and the suggestions that they give — can leave you feeling lost and overwhelmed.

-That’s where GoDaddy Websites + Marketing can lend a hand.
+That’s where Website Design Services can lend a hand.

-With GoDaddy Websites + Marketing, you can have a gorgeous website in no time flat, and the site optimization heavy lifting is done for you.
+With GoDaddy Website Design Services, you can have a gorgeous, professional website and the site optimization heavy lifting is done for you.
 So what are you waiting for?
-Give Websites + Marketing a try and see the results for yourself.
+Give our Website Design Services a try and see the results for yourself.